Here are some things to do in Kigali – Rwanda’s capital and biggest city. Enjoy good food, art, culture and history in

 3. Restaurants & fine dining

 Visitors to Kigali Rwanda do love fine dining experiences and there are plenty of places with a range of local and international dishes.
-The Heaven Restaurant is a casual space favoured by local ex-pats, offering salads, sandwiches, burgers and pasta.
+The Heaven Restaurant is a casual space favored by local ex-pats, offering salads, sandwiches, burgers and pasta.

 Next door is Fusion at The Retreat, Heaven’s more up-market restaurant, where you’ll find elegantly plated mains, such as Rwandan steak with mushroom chutney and coffee and red wine sauce.
 If looking for an exquisite French style, you might try the Poivre Noir with a varied menu that includes most of French dishes.

 For a casual bite to eat, head to the unassuming Meze Fresh, where the surprisingly good quesadillas and burritos can be paired with zesty margaritas.

 There are a number of stylish five-start boutique hotels and lodges in Kigali Rwanda.
 One of them is the Retreat with 11 luxurious suites decked out in pale wood and splashes of bright fabrics, with outdoor showers.

 Another high-end Luxury place is the Kigali Serena Hotel, an establishment with 148 rooms, a spa, a gym, restaurants and other facilities.

 Coffee is big in Kigali and it’s also one of Rwanda’s largest exports together with Tea.
 A nice place to taste nice local coffee is the Question coffee place which serves locally sourced coffee.

 Part of the proceeds from here go back into agricultural training and supporting low-income female farmers.